sunilthomas13/courseraGettingAndCleaningData/README.md

 7. Creates the final tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

-The end result is shown in the file `tidyData.txt`.
+The end result is shown in the file `tidyData.txt`